'Uganda election feels like a war not an election': human rights lawyer | DW | 13.01.2021

 The government rejected the accusations and blamed Facebook for "meddling in the country's election."
 It has since demanded that those deleted accounts be reinstated.
 "Uganda is ours.
 It's not anybody's.
 There is no way anybody can come and play around with our country to decide who is good, who is bad," President Museveni said in response to the ban.

 Rights activist Nicholas Opiyo said he was not surprised by Facebook's move.
-"We saw it a long time coming because the Ministry of Information had created a group of people to abuse others online," Opiyo told DW in an interview.
+"We saw it a long time coming because the Ministry of Information had created a group of people to abuse others online," Opiyo said.

 "They [Ugandan government: Editor's note] created a system that would manipulate public conscience and public debate.
 And gladly, Facebook was able to identify and block these accounts."